Swiss intelligence agencies: Military Intelligence Service

 The Military Intelligence Service (Militärischer Nachrichtendienst; Service de renseignement militaire; Servizio informazioni militare) is the military intelligence branch of the Armed Forces.

 Postal Service and Telecommunications Surveillance

 The Postal Service and Telecommunications Surveillance (Surveillance de la correspondance par poste et télécommunication, SCPT; Überwachung Post- und Fernmeldeverkehr, ÜPF; Sorveglianza della corrispondenza postale e del traffico delle telecomunicazioni, SCPT; Romansh: surveglianza dal traffic da posta e da telecommunicaziun, STPT) is a service within the Federal Department of Justice and Police (since 1 January 2008) charged with coordinating wiretapping requests of the criminal investigation authorities.

 International cooperation

 FIS has collaborated with over 100 foreign intelligence agencies.
 In 2017, the FIS received approximately 12,500 notifications from foreign intelligence agencies, and sent out 6,000.

 Controversies

 In 2012, a senior IT technician stole crucial intelligence documents.

 In 2014, an agent of the Federal Intelligence Services was involved in a hacking case against journalists acting for Dominique Giroud, a Swiss winemaker.

+The Swiss intelligence agency has been accused of transmitting sensitive information to Russia between 2015 and 2020.

+According to a 2020-Swiss parliamentary investigation, "Swiss intelligence service were aware of and benefited from the Zug-based firm Crypto AG’ s involvement in the US-led spying", questioning Swiss neutrality.

+In 2025, the E.U. sanctioned Swiss citizen and ex-intelligence Officer Jacques Baud for "acting as a mouthpiece for pro-Russian propaganda and making conspiracy theories".